Privacy Hub

 Equifax and its group company Consents Online Limited (“ConsentsOnline”) may also use personal data about you when we provide our open banking services.

-At your instruction, we will then share your Transaction Data, together with any analysis of it that we may create, to our client i.e. the organisation that you have authorised to receive such information (an “Approved Recipient”).
+We will then share your Transaction Data, together with any analysis of it that we may have created, to our client i.e. the organisation that you have authorised to receive it (an “Approved Recipient”).

-The Approved Recipient will then typically use the Transaction Data and any analysis to assess your financial standing or provide other services which you have requested.
+The Approved Recipient will then typically use the Transaction Data and any analysis to assess your financial circumstances or provide other services which you have requested.

-For more information on how and for what purposes we process your personal data in relation to our open banking services, please refer to our Open Banking Privacy Notice, which is availablehere.
+For more information about how we process your personal data in relation to our open banking services, please refer to the Equifax and Consents Online Open Banking Privacy Notice.

 (f) BIOMETRIC IDENTITY VERIFICATION

-Equifax may collect biometric information about you when we provide our identity verification services, which will involve submitting photos of yourself and your photo identification.
+Equifax may collect biometric information about you when we perform identity verification for compliance due diligence purposes or when we provide identity verification services via our identity verification partner, Mitek, which will involve submitting photos of yourself and your photo identification.

 If you decide to use this service via one of our clients, Equifax may process information about face geometry and related biometric information derived from the photos and other information (including information from your driving licence/passport) that you submit to us for the purpose of providing identity verification services.